Intel 4004: Faggin joins

 Neither Hoff nor Mazor, who worked in the Applications Research group, had experience designing the actual silicon, and the design group was already overworked with the development of memory devices.
 In April 1970, Leslie Vadász, who ran the MOS design group, hired Federico Faggin from Fairchild Semiconductor to take over the project.
 Faggin had already made a name for himself by leading the entire development of the MOS silicon gate technology and the design of the first commercial integrated circuit (IC) made with it.
 The new technology was going to change the entire semiconductor market.

 Integrated circuits consist of a number of individual components like transistors and resistors that are produced by mixing the underlying silicon with "dopants".
 This is normally accomplished by heating the chip in the presence of a chemical gas, which diffuses into the surface.
 Previously, the individual components were connected together to make a circuit using aluminum wires deposited on the surface.
 As aluminum melts at 600 degrees and silicon at 1000, the traces typically had to be deposited as the last step, which often complicated the production cycle.

 In 1967, Bell Labs released a paper about making MOS transistors with self-aligned gates made of silicon rather than metal.
 These devices, however, were a proof-of-concept and could not be used to make ICs.
 Faggin and Tom Klein had taken what was a curiosity and developed the entire process technology needed to fabricate reliable ICs.
-Faggin also designed and produced the Fairchild 3708, the first IC made with SGT, first sold at the end of 1968, and featured on the cover of Electronics (September 29, 1969). in 1968.
+Faggin also designed and produced the Fairchild 3708, the first IC made with SGT, first sold at the end of 1968, and featured on the cover of Electronics in September 1969.
 The silicon gate technology also reduced the leakage current by more than 100 times, making possible sophisticated dynamic circuits like DRAMs (dynamic random access memories).
-It also allowed the highly-doped silicon used for the gates to form the interconnections, greatly improving the circuit density of random-logic ICs like microprocessors.
+Also, the highly doped silicon used for the gates could be used for the interconnections, and this greatly improved the circuit density of random-logic ICs like microprocessors.

 This technique meant the interconnections could be performed at any time in the process.
 More importantly, the wiring was deposited using the same equipment that made the rest of the components.
 This meant that the slight differences in layout between different machine types was eliminated.
 Previously the interconnects had to be much larger than required in order to ensure the aluminum touched the silicon components which would be offset due to inaccuracies in the machinery.
-With this issue eliminated, the circuits could be placed much closer together, immediately doubling the density of the components, and thus reducing their cost by the same amount.
-Additionally, the aluminum wiring acted as capacitors which limited the signal speed; removing these allowed the chips to run at faster speeds.
+With this issue eliminated, the circuits could be placed much closer together, immediately doubling the density of the components and reducing their cost by the same amount.
+Additionally, the aluminum wiring acted as parasitic capacitors which limited the signal speed; without these parasitics the chips could run at faster speeds.